dgaydukov/cert-aws/files/sa.md

 DNS record types
 * A - you should assign IPv4 address (blog.example.com A 3.50.51.52)
+* AAAA - maps subdomain to IPv6
 * CNAME - you can assign another subdomain (blog.example.com CNAME test.my.com)
 Classic example when you support both apex & www domain An A record for example.com pointing to the server IP address A CNAME record for www.example.com pointing to example.com (but not other way around, cause you can't add CNAME record to apex domain)
-* AAAA - maps subdomain to IPv6
 * MX (Mail eXchange) - tells email delivery agents where they should deliver your email
 * TXT - some text
 * SO - singular Start of Authority record kept at the top level of the domain
 * NS - list of dns servers associated with name
+* SPF (Sender Policy Framework) - used by mail servers to combat spam.
+This record tells a mail server what IP addresses are authorized to send an email from your domain name
+* PTR (pointer record) - reverse of A record, used in reverse DNS lookups (when you type IP address and want to get dns name)

 You can't assign CNAME to apex domain - the reason is simple.
 We can have a chain of subdomains all with CNAME records
 ```